Disappearance of Donald Izzett

-Donald Lee Izzett, Jr., commonly referred to as "Donnie", has been missing since May 1995 under mysterious circumstances.
+Donald Lee Izzett Jr., commonly referred to as "Donnie", is an American man who has been missing since May 1995 under mysterious circumstances.
 A young man at the time, Izzett was traveling the country after being discharged from the military for being gay.
 His last known contact was a Mother's Day phone call between him and his mother, Debra Izzett Skelley, on May 14, 1995.
 In June 2019, Pike County Police Department discovered human remains in McComb, Mississippi that may have connection to the Izzett case.

 Personal life

 Izzett was born on November 5, 1975, to Debra Skelley and Donald Izzett Sr. in Kentucky, before relocating to Western Maryland with his mother.
 After graduating near the top of his class from Fort Hill High School, Izzett enlisted in the U.S. Army in July 1993.
 After moving to Florida for basic training, Izzett wished to be discharged due to being far from family.
 Izzett reenlisted with the United States Air Force in February 1994.
 After admitting he was gay, Izzett was discharged in March 1994 due to the Don't ask, don't tell military policy in effect at the time.
 Izzett returned home to Maryland and began studying journalism at Frostburg State University.
 The following year, Izzett departed Cumberland, Maryland for a cross-country road trip in May 1995.